The Fountainhead book summary

 The Power of Integrity: Throughout the narrative, the unwavering integrity of Roark in the face of adversity and compromise exemplifies the novelā€™s assertion that maintaining oneā€™s principles is the ultimate source of strength and fulfillment.

-The Fountainhead: Our Methodology
+The Fountainhead: Methodology

 In the creation of this summary, our approach was driven by a profound respect for the reader's curiosity and thirst for knowledge.
 We delved into "The Fountainhead" with an analytical eye, seeking to unearth the philosophical bedrock upon which Ayn Rand constructed her narrative edifice.